'Scam': Elon Musk's 'hyperloop' project revealed as a car in a tunnel

 Another said, "Imagine this.
 Build tunnels and have a passengers ride together so one vehicle is not restricted to one person.
 Build stations along the way for stops.
 It's a wild idea I know."

-Asked why the original idea had been abandoned, Mr Musk replied, "This is simple and just works."
+Asked why the original idea had been abandoned, Musk replied: "This is simple and just works."
 Another user suggested tunnels were "great things to run trains through, not cars".

-"Opposite is true," Mr Musk wrote back.
-"You can have 100's of layers of tunnels, but only one layer on surface (to first approximation), therefore trains should be on surface, cars below."
+"Opposite is true," Musk wrote back.
+"You can have 100s of layers of tunnels, but only one layer on surface (to first approximation), therefore trains should be on surface, cars below."

 Even the Twitter account of San Francisco's Bay Area Rapid Transit decided to jump in.
 "We carry 28,000 people per hour through our Transbay Tube under the bay because of the capacity of a train," it said.